 Why is waitlist management important for restaurants?

 If queues aren’t a regular occurrence, you might well ask this question, but just one badly managed restaurant queue could cause financial and reputational damage to your business.
+And if you want to increase your restaurant’s profits, waitlist management definitely isn’t something to neglect.

 3 tips to better queue management for restaurants

 We now know the importance of waitlist management, but the question is how do you manage a restaurant queue so it works well for all involved?
+Here are 3 tips to get you started:

-1. Use virtual waitlists
+1. Use virtual restaurants waitlists

 Virtual waitlists tap into this growing reliance on technology by allowing your customers to add themselves to a queue online – through a website, using a dedicated kiosk, scanning a QR code, or by sending a text.
 Some systems allow you to add a waitlist widget to your website, showing the waitlist in real time, so customers know the extent of the wait before committing.

-At Access, we’ve integrated this functionality directly into our booking software so that your customers are able to automatically add themselves to a queue, receive updates on their wait time and remove themselves if needed, all without any manual actions for staff.
+At Access, we’ve integrated this functionality directly into our restaurant booking software so that your customers are able to automatically add themselves to a queue, receive updates on their wait time and remove themselves if needed, all without any manual actions for staff.

 2. Use a restaurant queue management system

-A restaurant queue management system integrates with your reservation and table management systems.
-These joined-up systems allow for greater accuracy around timings and efficiencies on-site.
+A restaurant queue management system integrates with your restaurant reservation and table management systems.These joined-up systems allow for greater accuracy around timings and efficiencies on-site.
 If a customer finishes their meal earlier than expected, your restaurant manager simply updates their plan, which updates all areas – including the waitlist.

-Using an automated system such as this has benefits for both your customers who are kept up-to-date in real time, and staff, who don’t have the added stress of answering queries on wait times.
+Using an automated system such as this has benefits for both your customers who are kept up-to-date in real time, and staff, who don’t have the added stress of answering queries on waiting times.

-3. Create a positive waitlist experience
+3. Create a positive restaurant waitlist experience

-Whether your waitlist is virtual or not, you should create the right experience at this stage, so that your customers have a positive impression from the beginning.
+Whether your restaurant waitlist is virtual or not, you should create the right experience at this stage, so that your customers have a positive impression from the beginning.
 No-one likes waiting, especially when hungry, but you can remove some of the pain in the following ways:

-• Keep waiting guests entertained - If you have the space, create an area for guests to hang out in while they wait.
+- Keep waiting guests entertained - If you have the space, create an area for guests to hang out in while they wait.
 If your restaurant is family-friendly, provide a play table, or colouring packs to occupy waiting children.
 Sending customers to the bar first could help soften the wait for some customers and offering a seat and a menu to peruse will be welcomed by those unable to stand for long periods of time.

 In this article we’ve explored the importance of queue management in a restaurant and how failing to deliver an effective service can impact in your reputation and lose you custom.
-We’ve also looked at the impact of software in queue management and the benefits of digitising your queue management process and waitlist in order to offer a more efficient service to your guests.

 If you’re ready to find out more about the software that can help you tackle queue management in your restaurant then get in touch or find out more about our restaurant booking system.